Add Data to Your Narrative

 What's the difference between 'Upload' and 'Import'?
 In this documentation, we will use “Upload” to refer to getting data from your computer into your Staging Area and “Import” to refer to the process of converting a data file from your Staging Area into a data object in your Narrative that you can analyze with any of our analysis apps.
 Sometimes we use the term “Import” to cover the Upload+Import process.

 Drag & Drop Limitations The drag & drop from your local computer works for many files, but there is a size limit that depends on your computer and browser.
-Some users have reported problems around 20GB.
-For larger files, use the Globus Online transfer.
+We recommend using Globus Online transfer for files over 2GB.

 Find the file(s) you want to import into your KBase account, and drag them into the drop zone (the rectangular area surrounded by a dashed line).
 You can select multiple files from your computer and drag them all at once.
 (In the example below, the user is dragging two files into the dashed area.)
 You can also select a folder of data files and drag the folder into the Staging Area drop zone.